-4.3 Multi-Node Results
+5.3 Multi-Node Results

-We study the weak scaling property [14] of our framework in the two GPU clusters.
+We study the weak scaling property [8] of our framework in the two GPU clusters.
 We keep the problem size per GPU constant and increase the stencil size over all three dimensions at roughly the same rate as the increase in number of GPUs.
-Therefore, the total stencil space is kept as close to a cube as possible.
-Our partition strategy ensures that the stencil space of each node is shaped as a cube as well but favors the Z partition over Y and X partitions to break ties.
-Building a cube stencil space represents a worst case scenario because it forces partitions across X and Y axes, which leads to more message traffic.
-The Y axis of Figure 9 depicts the normalized performance (measured in GFlops) of a single GPU.
-We also profiled the message passing time (step 2 in Section 3.2) and GPU time (step 3 in Section 3.2) and plotted their ratios in Figure 10.
-Since step 1 and step 4 take much less time than step 2 and step 3, the implementation parallelizes step 2 and step 3.
-This ratio can be used to indicate whether our implementation is communication (network bandwidth) bounded or computation bounded.
-For the C2050 GPU cluster, all three order-1 stencils (7/19/27-point) show better scalability than order-2 stencils.
-That means the network has become a serious bottleneck impacting the 13-point stencil's performance.
-The communication to computation ratio reaches to around 1.6 in this case and only around 1.2 for other stencils (Figure 10(a)).
-For GTX 480 clusters, because the GTX 480 has higher single-node DP GFlops for 7/13/19-point stencils, weak scaling is worse than that on the C2050 cluster.
+Therefore, the stencil space is kept as close to a cube as possible.
+The Y axis of Figure 11 depicts the normalized performance (measured in GFlops) of a single GPU.
+For the C2050 GPU cluster, all three order-1 stencils (7/19/27-point) show better efficiency (77% to 80%) than order-2 stencil (50% for 13-point).
+Because the GTX 480 has higher singlenode DP GFlops for 7/13/19-point stencils, the weak scaling efficiency is worse than that on the C2050 cluster.
 But for 27-point stencils, GTX 480's single-node DP GFlops is less than C2050's DP GFlops.
-It exerts less pressure on the network.
-Therefore, scalability is better.
-Of both scenarios, the 13-point stencil always has the worst scalability among all stencil types.
+Therefore, the efficiency is better (about 90%).
 This can be explained by the difference in inter-node message sizes required by different stencils types.
-The message size is roughly proportional to the size of the stencil order.
+The message size is roughly proportional to the degree of the stencil order.
 Therefore, our 13-point stencil is communication-bound in our current cluster configuration.

 Some of the curves do not show a noticeable improvement from 24 to 27 GPUs (nodes).
 The 19-point stencil curve even shows a slight drop.
-This is because the stencil space is divided into $2 \times 3 \times 4$ and $3 \times 3 \times 3$ partitions in these two cases, respectively.
+This is because the stencil space is divided into $2\times3\times4$ and $3\times3\times3$ partitions in these two cases, respectively.
 The latter case contains a center node that needs to communicate with all other 26 nodes.
 This node becomes a hot-spot and reduces the performance.
 But as we increase the number of GPUs, the curve recovers to the expected slope for weak scaling.